 Out of a group of 60 or so proponents of the hardest of Brexits, not one is present to set out the pro-Brexit case for the NHS.
 They are not here, because they have no positive case to make.
 At its core, leaving the EU will damage the NHS and provide a worse service for patients.

-In conclusion, every step must be taken to protect the NHS across the UK from being hampered in its life-saving work.
+Every step must be taken to protect the NHS across the UK from being hampered in its life-saving work.
 Patients deserve the best, and physicians, nurses, clinicians and those requiring social care should also get the best deal possible.
-Our life sciences, medi-tech and diagnostic sector should be protected.
+Our life sciences, med-tech and diagnostic sector should be protected.
 We need to work with the EU on regulatory processes and disease prevention control.
 We must protect our most vulnerable citizens.

 It is nice to see you in the Chair, Mr Davies.